 Have you heard of the term: “Work-life balance”?

 According to the Government of Canada, Work-life balance is a self-defined, self-determined state of well-being that a person can reach, or can set as a goal, that allows them to manage effectively multiple responsibilities at work, at home, and in their community; it supports physical, emotional, family, and community health, and does so without grief, stress or negative impact.

 This means that the balance we are seeking is not necessarily a 50-50 division of time between work and personal life.
-Work-life balance varies per individual.
-You have to define what it means to comfortably attend to work without having to sacrifice physical, emotional, family and community health.
+Work-life balance depends on the individual.
+You, yourself have to define what it’s like to comfortably attend to work without having to sacrifice physical, emotional, family and community health.

 - Less stress leading to better health.

-- Better health translates to better focus and more productivity.
+- Better health translates to better focus (and again, more productivity).

 - Lower absenteeism.